Climate Change Consultation from 20 April to 8 June 2023

 Before you start

-Our validation checklists tell you what we need to register your application.
-They help to make sure you give us all the information we need.
-If you don't, we will have to contact you for more which can lead to delays.
+Our validation checklist tells you what we need to register your application.
+It will help you to make sure you give us all the information we need.
+If you don't give us what we need, we will have to contact you for more which can lead to delays.

 - use the fee calculator on the planning portal to work out what it will cost (in most, but not all cases there is a fee)